Zeetito/Timetable-Manager/FollowThrough/Models/_notes.md

     Issues...
     - Both Blocks of a 3 or 4 credit hour couse are scheduled for the same day.
+    - maybe, max courses per day
+    - factor day weight

+    - the remaining_duration_for_stream function for the course must factor the classgroups/divisions involved as well
     - Factor couses with divisions.
-    - factor day weight
-    - maybe, max courses per day

 <!-- TODO -->